Thursday, February 5, 2026

 Staff fatigue and turnover

-A purpose-built complaint case management system for regulated firms supports resolution quality by design.
+A complaint case management system can support better resolution quality through:

 Centralised evidence and audit trails